-This is all leads to an entitlement mentality (read how to overcome entitlement mentality).
+This all leads to an entitlement mentality (read how to overcome entitlement mentality).

 And you will be able to enjoy the boring beautiful side of life: friendships, reading a good book, laughing, creating something.

 Chapter 4: The Value of Suffering

 The question is not how to stop suffering but for what purpose you are suffering.

 For example “being popular” is dependent on others and not fully up to you, and thus it’s not a good value.

-Picking and deciding on good values also allow us to give fucks about things that matter for us and for others.
+Picking and deciding on good values also allow us to give fucks about things that matter to us and for others.

 True, albeit I think it’s more about identity than values.
 Check my guide on building an antifragile identity.